inehho/Streamgraph/README.md

 # Streamgraph
 This is a repository for Project 2.
-Team work with Evan Ouiment, Leon Tan and Erik Jakubowski
+Team work with Evan Ouimet, Leon Tan and Erik Jakubowski